 Note that the product content and design of the email doesn’t need to change — it’s the copy that matters more than anything.
 Because of how they reacted to your first email, you can make some inferences (or educated guesses) about the kind of tone they might respond to.

 Watch how Canopy did it.
-They asked a few basic thing upon registration, than they used the information to tailor a message right about their customer.
+They asked a few basic things upon registration then they used the information to tailor a message right about their customer.